ramzesmosiej/To-Do-List/docs/Git part 1.md

-# This file is a summary of the chapters 1-10 from the Udemy Course [link to course](https://www.udemy.com/course/git-and-github-bootcamp/)
+# This file is a summary of the chapters 1-10 from the Udemy Course [link to the course](https://www.udemy.com/course/git-and-github-bootcamp/)
 ## Contents:
 - [Git: Adding & Commiting](#Git-Adding-Commiting)
 - [Git log, VIM, commit messages](#Git-log-VIM-commit-messages)